Please read the CCG’s Clinical Accountable Officer, and Chief Finance Officer Statement in relation to Bribery by

 The tool is a national service which is independent of the rest of the NHS and offers a simple and intuitive way to report NHS fraud matters, at the same time enabling us to form the best possible understanding of reported concerns.

 It provides enhanced protection of users’ rights by giving them a choice of reporting options.
 All information is treated confidentially but additionally a user can now choose a ‘reporting status’ that further defines exactly how NHSCFA will process their information.

 The tool enables users to update reports they have made by providing new information.
 It is seamlessly integrated with NHSCFA secure intelligence database, enabling us to form a national intelligence picture.

-A copy of the NHS St Helens CCG's Whistleblowing/Raising Concerns Policy can be viewed via this link: Whistleblowing - Freedom to Speak Up Policy
+A copy of the NHS St Helens CCG's Freedom to Speak Up (Raising Concerns) Policy can be viewed here.

 A copy of the NHS St Helens CCG's Conflicts of Interest Policy can be viewed via this link: Conflicts of Interest and Gifts/Hospitality Policy